Israeli Passport for New Immigrants and Passport Renewal to Israelis Abroad

 Encouraging Immigrants with Jewish Roots to Receive Citizenship Even if They do not Settle in Israel

-Prior to the 9th Amendment in the Israeli Passports Law, the Minister of Interior was able to decline giving an Israeli passport to a new immigrant who does not settle in Israel for a normal period of 10 years, and he was able to decline giving an Israeli passport at all if that immigrant had not first settled in Israel.
+Prior to the 9th Amendment in the Israeli Passports Law, the Minister of Interior was able to decline giving an Israeli passport with a normal period of 10 years to a new immigrant who did not settle in Israel.

 The explanation of the proposal to the Passports Law (Amendment – Granting Passport to an Immigrant) 2017, notes that the State of Israel is attempting to make things easier for new immigrants, and the fact that new immigrants who did not permanently move to Israel are many times forced to settle with a laissez-passer document (teudat ma’avar), which discourages many eligible immigrants around the world from immigrating to Israel.